 In 2017, DeKalb County PUMA, IL had a population of 104k people with a median age of 30.7 and a median household income of $58,343.
 Between 2016 and 2017 the population of DeKalb County PUMA, IL grew from 104,458 to 104,473, a 0.0144% increase and its median household income grew from $56,076 to $58,343, a 4.04% increase.

 The population of DeKalb County PUMA, IL is 77.6% White Alone, 10.8% Hispanic or Latino, and 7.1% Black or African American Alone.
 11.7% of the people in DeKalb County PUMA, IL speak a non-English language, and 95.5% are U.S. citizens.

-The largest universities in DeKalb County PUMA, IL are Northern Illinois University (5,343 degrees awarded in 2016), Kishwaukee College (735 degrees), and Hair Professionals Career College (23 degrees).
+The largest universities in DeKalb County PUMA, IL are Northern Illinois University (5,322 degrees awarded in 2017), Kishwaukee College (981 degrees), and Debutantes School of Cosmetology and Nail Technology (32 degrees).

 The median property value in DeKalb County PUMA, IL is $166,800, and the homeownership rate is 56.5%.
 Most people in DeKalb County PUMA, IL commute by Drove Alone, and the average commute time is 24.5 minutes.
 The average car ownership in DeKalb County PUMA, IL is 2 cars per household.